 - Homemade pesto sauce(replaced with almonds)

-- Idli/Dosa Batter(Millet)-A healthy and soft breakfast option comes with the nutrients of millets.
+- Idli/Dosa Batter(Millet)-A healthy and soft breakfast option that comes with the nutrients of millets.

 - Appam Batter